 Another issue arises in determining how the magnitude and likelihood determinations interact.
 Some might interpret the standard to mean that the magnitude and probability determinations should be considered equal – in other words, an amount that does not create a significant reversal could meet a lower likelihood threshold than the probable threshold set by the standard.
 However, it is important to remember that the core principle of the standard is to “recognize revenue to depict the transfer of promised goods and services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services” (ASC 606-10-05-3).
 It is inconsistent with the core principle to include any amount in the transaction price, regardless of magnitude, if the entity does not expect to be entitled to that amount.
 Therefore, we conclude that the probability determination should have a higher priority than the magnitude of a potential reversal.

 As explained above, for a variable amount to be included in the transaction price, it must be probable that such an amount will not cause a significant reversal of revenue.
-Probable is a higher standard than “more likely than not”, which is defined as greater than a 50% likelihood.
+Probable is a higher standard than “more likely than not”, which is defined as greater than a 50 percent likelihood.
 Authoritative guidance does not give any further clarifications, so determining what percentage of likelihood meets the probable threshold will require professional judgment.

 If an entity determines that variable consideration in a contract falls near the range considered to be probable, the entity should carefully consider whether any of the factors found in ASC 606-10-32-12 (quoted above) exist for the contract or the entity.
-As an example, if a contract includes variable consideration that is not significant to the rest of the contract, and that variable consideration is between 70-75% likely to not reverse, an entity might conclude that a year of experience with similar contracts is adequate to support the conclusion that such an amount need not be constrained.
+As an example, if a contract includes variable consideration that is not significant to the rest of the contract, and that variable consideration is between 70 to 75 percent likely to not reverse, an entity might conclude that a year of experience with similar contracts is adequate to support the conclusion that such an amount need not be constrained.

-On the other hand, if that variable consideration accounted for 25% of the total contract consideration, the entity would likely need more extensive experience with similar contracts to support inclusion of that amount.
+On the other hand, if that variable consideration accounted for 25 percent of the total contract consideration, the entity would likely need more extensive experience with similar contracts to support inclusion of that amount.
 In such a situation, the entity might seek further positive or negative evidence about whether such an amount would reverse.
 If the entity cannot provide additional support for such an estimate, it may be required to constrain at least part of that variable consideration.

 Comparison to 605